Business Overview

 - ◆Venue:

-- Campus Plaza Kyoto 4F Lecture Room 3, etc.
+- Campus Plaza Kyoto, 4th floor, Lecture Room 3, etc.

-《Access》5-minute walk from Kyoto Station on the Kyoto Municipal Subway Karasuma Line, JR Line, and Kintetsu Kyoto Line - ◆Target:
+《Access》5 minutes walk from Kyoto Station on the Kyoto Municipal Subway Karasuma Line, JR Line, and Kintetsu Kyoto Line - ◆ Target:

-- Faculty and staff who are involved in or interested in supporting students with disabilities at universities and junior colleges in the Kansai region
+- Faculty and staff who are involved in or interested in supporting students with disabilities at universities and junior colleges in the Kansai area

 - 60 (first-come, first-served basis)